datopia/pixyll/_posts/2019-04-04-building-your-first-clojure-blockchain.md

 ## What?

-Blockchains are networks which periodically serialize events into _blocks_, cryptographically linking each block to its predecessor, forming a _chain_.
+Blockchains are networks which periodically serialize events into _blocks_, cryptographically linking each <b>block</b> to its predecessor, forming a
-While these events are often referred to as _transactions_ (in the financial sense) they may just as well be
+<b>chain</b>.
+While these events --- the entries in each block --- are often
+assumed to be _transactions_ (in the financial sense) they may just as well be
 [database transactions](https://blog.datopia.io/2018/11/03/blockchain-information-system/),
-log entries, or anything a network might be interested in maintaining immutable, ordered records of.
+[function invocations](https://ethereum.org), or anything a network might be interested in maintaining immutable, sequential records of.

 ## Why?

-We're mostly concerned with public, or _open_ blockchains, and find them compelling for many the same reasons all peer-to-peer networks are --- they have no owner.
+We're mostly concerned with public/_open_ blockchains, and find them compelling for many of the same reasons all peer-to-peer networks are --- they have no owner.
 Blockchains can maintain
 [consistency guarantees](http://hackingdistributed.com/2016/03/01/bitcoin-guarantees-strong-not-eventual-consistency/) which